wincent/loupe/README.md

 ## Overrides<a name="loupe-overrides" href="#user-content-loupe-overrides"></a>

-Loupe sets a number of search-related Vim settings to reasonable defaults in order to provide a good "out of the box" experience:
+Loupe sets a number of search-related Vim settings to reasonable defaults in order to provide a good "out of the box" experience.
+The following overrides will be set unless suppressed or overridden (see <strong>[`loupe-suppress-overrides`](#user-content-loupe-suppress-overrides)</strong>):

 <p align="right"><a name="loupe-history-override" href="#user-content-loupe-history-override"><code>loupe-history-override</code></a></p>
 'history'